admercs/AsteroidKineticEnergy/README.md

 # AsteroidKineticEnergy

-Simple calculations of asteroid impact kinetic energy.
+Simple calculations of asteroid impact kinetic energy (KE).

-Performs calculations for 1-km asteroids of different types as well as Ceres, in comparison to a 10-megaton nuclear bomb.
+Includes calculations for 1-km asteroids of different types and for Ceres, the latter in comparison to the energy released by a 10-megaton hydrogen bomb.

-Python, Julia, Fortran, and Rust implementations are provided for comparison.
+Python, Julia, Fortran, C++, and Rust implementations are provided for comparison.

-Fortran and C++ provide IEEE fixed-width floating point numbers starting with Fortran2008 and C++23, respectively.
+Fortran and C++ provide IEEE fixed-width floating point numbers starting with Fortran 2003/2008 and C++23, respectively.
+For Python, we rely on Numpy for accurate floating point calculations.
+Julia and Rust provide these facilities by default, resulting in cleaner syntax.

 ## Usage